 Tours and Activities

-Tours are often used as a means of getting clients from one destination to another.
+Tours are often used as a means of getting travelers from one destination to another.
 For example, we have a tour of Yoho National Park and Emerald Lake that gets travelers between Banff and Lake Louise.

 If you want tours and activities included in your packages, make sure they are included.
 Often package descriptions include interesting tours and activities but those tours and activities are optional and cost more.
 Make sure the packages you compare have the tours and highlights you want to include with your trip.